eng-david/7DaysOfCodeCSharp/README.md

 - [X] Catch the Json from the request.
 - [X] Print the Json on the console.

-Using just the library `System.Net` was made a request to the PokéAPI and catched the list of Pockémons Json:
+Using just the library `System.Net` was made a request to the PokéAPI and cached the list of Pokémons Json:

 <p align='center'><img src='assets/print-dia1.png' alt='print dia 1'/></p>